 Put these affirmations into a document you can look at every day.
 If you know what your theme is, write it at the top of the list.
 If not, just leave a space for it – it will make itself known eventually.
 Keep your affirmations document on your iPad as I do, or print it off and put it on your office wall or the fridge.
 Just make sure it’s somewhere that it is easy to look at regularly, preferably first thing in the morning.
 Read your list every day.

 Be open to inspiration

 Keep your eyes open for tools that will help you achieve your aspirations.
-Books, blogs, seminars, online TED talks – be open to all the knowledge and support that is out there.
+Books, blogs, seminars, online TED talks, podcasts can all help you make sure your aspirations are resolutions that work.
+Be open to all the knowledge and support that is out there.

 Review your progress regularly